ehsan11100/AdGuard/Configuration.md

   ####  <a href="#rdns-private" id="rdns-private" name="rdns-private">Private Addresses</a>

 Since **v0.106.0** all the addresses from [private IP ranges][private-ip] are only resolved via appropriate local resolvers to avoid leaks of clients' information.
 By default, AdGuard Home tries to get the addresses of the default resolvers from the OS.
 You can set custom upstreams for it in the “Private reverse DNS servers” field in the “Upstream DNS servers” section or via the `local_ptr_upstreams` field in the configuration file.
+Since **v0.108.0-b.5** the private IP ranges may be customized through the `private_networks` field.
+It's empty by default which makes AdGuard Home use the aforementioned default set of networks.

 Since **v0.107.0** you can disable the usage of private reverse DNS upstream servers via the “Use private reverse DNS resolvers” checkbox in the “Upstream